arturusfury/steam_daily_deals/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/arturusfury/steam_daily_deals.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Credits

+I would like to thank the creators of Selenium-Webkit (https://github.com/SeleniumHQ/selenium/tree/master/rb), PhantomJS (https://github.com/ariya/phantomjs), the PhantomJS gem (https://github.com/colszowka/phantomjs-gem), and the Command Line Reporter (https://github.com/wbailey/command_line_reporter) tools for all their hard work which helped me complete my project.

 ## License